inFumumVerti/DHBWorld-Docu/README.md

 ### 1.2 Scope

-The DHBWorld app, as mentioned in 1.1 Purpose, is going to be an android app.
+The DHBWorld app, as mentioned in "1.1 Purpose", is going to be an android app.

 Actors of this app can only be users.